 We updated the Terms and Conditions of Participation (docx, 87kB) (pdf, 155kB) to reflect revised changes to the insurance

-You must take steps to ensure that the Bonus is passed on as a discount to the small business customer.
+You must take steps to ensure that the Bonus has been or will be passed on as a discount to the small business customer.

 This ensures that the Bonus is treated as consideration for a taxable supply by you.

 Reduced public and products liability insurance requirement from $10 million to $5 million.